profe-pep/single-page-app-vanilla-js/README.md

 ## Deploy

-Just copy this project as fork and deploy to GH Pages using your repo's Settings.
+Just copy this project as fork.

+Deploy to GH Pages using your repo's Settings.
 There is no build step needed and so no GH Actions workflow.

 View the deployed site: